 When used effectively, this is your storyboard.
-Before you create your first slide, you must determine your message / story from start to finish.
-To be audience effective – the creation of your message / story should take the most preparation time.
-Your overall story must have a logic and a flow, a start and a finish.
+Before you create your first slide, you must determine your message/story from start to finish.
+To be audience effective, determining your message/story should take the most preparation time.
+Your overall story must have logic and flow, a start and a finish.
 When you create your slides, you must have a way to transition in and out of every slide.
-Information must pass the storyboard filter.
-Unrelated information must be eliminated or it will create audience confusion and weaken your message.
-Every slide must have a purpose with an introductory transition into the slide and an exit transition from one slide to another.
-All this is done before we really begin to create the presentation slides themselves.
-Start with your story and develop the slides to support, not the other way around.
+The information must pass the storyboard filter.
+Unrelated information must be eliminated, or it will create audience confusion and weaken your message.
+Every slide must have a purpose, with an introductory transition into the slide and an exit transition from one slide to another.
+All this is done before we begin to create the presentation slides themselves.
+Start with your story and develop the slides to support it, not the other way around.
 Remember, the sides are not the presentation.
 You are!
 The slides are your supporting tools.

 Today’s Tools: A Blessing and a Curse

-Today, the ability to use powerful tools to develop your visual story are both a blessing and a curse.
+Today, the ability to use powerful tools to develop your visual story is a blessing and a curse.
 Why?
-It’s a blessing because you can now create presentations, on demand.
+It’s a blessing because you can now create presentations on demand.
 That was impossible years ago.
 On the flip side, it is also a curse.
-It is now so simple, we don’t put as much mental effort into the presentation’s creation or presentation value.
+It is now so simple that that we often don’t put as much mental effort into the presentation’s creation or value.
 It often comes across as ‘first draft – last draft’ quality.
 Just because the tools make it mechanically easier to create presentation materials doesn’t mean you are creating effective, high-impact presentation materials.
-The effective Visual Billboard must still focus on the powerful, high-impact presentation from the audience’s perspective.
+The effective Visual Billboard must still focus on a powerful, high-impact presentation from the audience’s perspective.